 Total: 1983 calories (200 gr protein, 47 gr fat, 187 gr carbs)

-Note that I was around 15% of body fat when I ate this much of calories.
+Note that I was around 15% of body fat when I ate these many calories.
 Adjust your macros and calories according to the Table 1 above.

 My 5 Extra Tips on Dieting for a Six Pack

 - Learn to cook a few delicious meals.
 An oven, a grill or a slow cooker can do wonders for cooking low calorie, high nutrient dishes.